 Since Google My Business is the biggest of the local search engines, this is the place to start with establishing your local presence.
 Without it, you will not appear on Google Maps.
 Google My Business is free.
 It is also free to embed a Google Map of your location on your website.
 They do charge for additional mapping services, but for most small businesses, the free embed feature is all you need.

 Google continues to roll out new features and in early 2021 they added a feature to Google My Business that gives consumers the ability to reach out and message businesses.
 This is a great for those consumers that prefer not to call.
 It allows potential customers to request product information, request a quote or obtain information prior to visiting a physical location.
 Below we have provided the link to set up Google My Business.

 Also read: 12 Foolproof Signs Your Website is Outdated

 Other local search platforms

-You can see from the statistic above that it is important include local search to help boost your business.
+You can see from the statistic above that it is important include local search to increase your business.
 There are other players besides Google though.
 Bing, Apple and Yahoo are also players in local search.
 Once Google My Business is set up, Bing integrates the Google My Business information to make set up easier.
 As you start connecting Bing Maps, it steps you through the process to authenticate by asking if you have already set up Google My Business.

 There is no doubt that Yelp’s search and review platform is robust averaging more than 178 million unique visitors every month.
 However, Yelp has been embroiled in controversy around their pay-to-play model.
-The fees to add to simple features to a business profile to make it more marketable can be cost-prohibitive for many small businesses.
+The fees to add to simple features to a business profile to make it more competitive can be cost-prohibitive for many small businesses.

 Sources: Google, ReviewTrackers